 Members of the kangaroo clan, wallabies, are found primarily in Australia and nearby islands.
 There are a variety of wallaby species but all wallabies are marsupials (pouched mammals), and like their kangaroo cousins, young wallabies are called joeys.
 Wallabies have powerful hind legs they use for jumping at high speeds and great distances, as well as for delivering powerful kicks to predators or male challengers.
 Being herbivores, a wallaby’s diet mostly consists of grasses and plants.

-Another cousin to the kangaroo and wallabies, wallaroos are powerfully-built rock kangaroo.
+Another cousin to the kangaroo and wallabies, wallaroos are a powerfully built rock kangaroo.
 They can be found in the mountainous pastures of eastern Australia, from Victoria to Queensland.
 By living in the rocky parts of Australia, wallaroos are very agile and have furry pads on their feet that are good for rock climbing.
 Wallaroos prefer to be solitary, but will occasionally come together at preferred spots for feeding, water, or shade.